timeraider4u/libreoffice-online/README.md

 ````

 ## About LibreOffice online
-LibreOffice online is developed by Collabora.
+LibreOffice online is mainly developed by Collabora.
 Docker files and more information can be found at
 https://www.collaboraoffice.com/code/